pattonsgirl/CEG3120/Projects/Project3/README.md

 For this project, you will have three required deliverables:

 1. CloudFormation template with modifications per project requirements
-2. Folder with your website files
+2. Folder with your website files and Dockerfile
 3. Documentation (and specified screenshots) for configuring the load balancer and hosts in the pool after stack creation.
-4. Optional - compressed folder with your site files (`.tar.gz`)

 ### Provided Resources